allanchua101/sana/README.md

 Found a total of 4 Lambda functions
 ```

+Tips:

+- Useful when measuring the impact of deployments
+- Could be used for both pre-deployment, post-deployment and rollback steps.

 #### Average Package Size

 `lambda-avg-package-size` is used to retrieve the account-wide average Lambda function package size.